dnschnur/piday.github.com/about/party.md

 Susan Schnur!

-Biography: Susan “Needs a Nickname” Schnur is the bride’s soon-to-be sister-in-law.
+Biography: Susan "The Rock" Schnur is the bride’s soon-to-be sister-in-law.
 Tamer of the wild Starfish the Cat, fellow mass spectrometer-er, and crafty knitter, Susan brings experience handling the groom to the table.
 And we all know how important groom-wrangling can be.